Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1.1/build.typ

     == Assembly
     Wing:
-    - Attach the screw joint to the end of the drivetrain -This screw join will extend to reach all the way below to maxmize stability
+    - Attach the screw joint to the end of the drivetrain -This screw joint will extend to reach all the way below to maxmize stability
     - Box the inside of the chassis
     - Attach the 2x5x1 c-channel
     - Attach the half cuts together and box through out
       - Prevent them from bending
       - Attach to the c-channel
     - Attach a collar at the end of the screw joint
-      - This will server as one of the end of the triangle brace
+      - This will serve as one end of the triangle brace
     - Attach piston to the c-channel middle brace
       - Creates the 145 degrees